< All blogs

 Subclause 7.5.1 General

-This tells the organization what will be included.
+This tells the organisation what will be included.
 These are:

 • Documented information required by the relevant standard – mandatory documented information such as audit schedule, audit reports, management review meeting notes, objectives, etc.

-• Documented information determined by the organization as being necessary for the effectiveness of the management system – standard operating procedures, check lists, proposal templates, etc. This will differ from organization to organization.
+• Documented information determined by the organisation as being necessary for the effectiveness of the management system – standard operating procedures, check lists, proposal templates, etc. This will differ from organisation to organisation.

 Subclause 7.5.2 Creating and updating

-When creating and updating documented information, the organization shall ensure appropriate:
+When creating and updating documented information, the organisation shall ensure appropriate:

 • identification and description (such as a title, date, author, or reference number);